Strolling towards a Better Life

-As being fit is a personal choice and is often followed by other caveats like mood, time and motivation, going for a walk everyday is not something which is being followed by everybody religiously.
-Then how does one overcome this challenge to be excited enough to go for a walk.
+As being fit is a personal choice and is often followed by other caveats like mood, time and motivation, going for a walk every day is not something which is being followed by everybody religiously.
+Then how does one overcome this challenge to be excited enough to go for a walk?

 To counter the mood element, technology has come to our rescue.
-Switch on the music on your phone, mp3 or iPod, plug in the ear phones and you are all set to pace forward.
+Switch on the music on your phone, mp3 or iPod, plug in the earphones and you are all set to pace forward.

 To overcome the motivational aspect, the new concept of ‘Walking Group’ has evolved.
-Celebrities like Martina Navratilova have encouraged people to form groups and it has multi-dimensional effect.
+Celebrities like Martina Navratilova have encouraged people to form groups and it has a multi-dimensional effect.
 Not only it gives you motivation and company, it also rejuvenates your social life, compelling you to do better.

-To put everything in perspective, three hindrances which we analysed are nothing but a mindset issue, yes, even time.
+To put everything in perspective, three hindrances which we analyzed are nothing but a mindset issue, yes, even time.
 When we are committed to anything, we make every effort to fit that into our busy schedule.
 Why not we first try and change our mindset?
 No, it’s not going to be a thought-process exercise, just replace the word “walk” with “stroll”.
 Strolling, by definition, is to go at a leisure pace.
 The word stroll has a nicer tone to it; it sounds more of fun than an obligation.
 It will ensure that for those 30 minutes, you take a break from your routine to recharge yourself.
 So, wear the right mindset and stroll.
-Erase the word walk and replace it with stroll.
-To conclude, I would say, Stroll towards a better life...
+Erase the word walk and replace it with a stroll.
+To conclude, I would say, Stroll towards a better life.